Behery/behery.github.io/teaching.md

 ---

 ## Open Thesis Positions:

-The following are the currently open topics.
-I am also open for discussion of topics relevant to my research interests
+For a more updated list of open thesis topics, please refer to the KBSG [thesis list](https://www.kbsg.rwth-aachen.de/theses/open_theses/).
+I'm also open to discussions and suggestions on topics relevant to my research interests.

-### B.Sc.
-Thesis: HRI for assistive robotics

-#### Keywords:

-- Knowledge Representation
-- Intention Recognition
-- Assistive Robotics

-#### Requirements:

-- python
-- ROS
-- version control (git)
-- knowledge of neural networks and machine translation would be a plus

 ## Ongoing Theses:

-- Action Sequence Extraction from Open-Die-Forging Observations (B.Sc.)
-	- By Matteo Tschesche [2019]
 - Learning A Behavior Tree Library from Observations (M.Sc.)
 	- By Leo Krömker [2019]

 ## Finished Theses:

+- Action Sequence Extraction from Open-Die-Forging Observations (B.Sc.)
+	- By Matteo Tschesche [2019]
 - Neural Combinatorial Optimization for Production Planning (M.Sc.)
 	- By Aymen Gannouni [2019]